Tuesday, 7 May 2013

 Among the seven major Kumano Kodo routes, Nakahechi, which stretches from Tanabe City in the west to Shingu in the east, is the most popular and what we are focusing on here.

-hiking sticks and a booklet to fill with stamps from various landmarks
+Here you'll find an information center offering details on the route, as well as free bamboo hiking sticks and a booklet to fill with stamps from various landmarks along the hike.

 Bamboo stick in hand and five-yen coins in pocket, Kumano Kodo hikers usually reach the Chikatsuyu-oji mini shrine in Nakahechi on the first day.
 It's about 16 kilometers from the Takijiri-oji entrance and takes about six hours of walking.